kgrid-objects/pgx-knowledge-assembly/readme.md

 - - -

-### Why was the PGx-KB example of a KB-KO created?
+### Why was the PGx-KB example KB-KO created?

-The PGx-KB was created as an experiement in building Knowledge Bases by using and extending formal model for all Knowledge Objects, KOIO 2.1.
+The PGx-KB was created as an **experiement** in building Knowledge Bases by using and extending formal model for all Knowledge Objects, [KOIO 2.1] (https://github.com/kgrid/koio/releases/tag/2.1).

 Several more specific motivations for creating the PGx-KB are these: